 Consider getting married on a small yacht or a boat for a more seafaring atmosphere.
 The skyline of the city might be a beautiful backdrop for your wedding photos.
 Jet ski exits are a great way to end your wedding reception, and your guests may join in the fun.

 6. Get Married in the Family House

-One of our favorite and most cost-effective options for a small wedding is an in-home ceremony.
+One of our favorite and cheap options for a small wedding is an in-home ceremony.
 Consider getting married in a family house if you want to get married at home but prefer to keep it inside because of the weather or your own preferences.
 Any family member or family friend who is willing to host could be the home of the happy couples, their parents, or another kind of family member or family friend.

 7. Employ A Food Truck Rather Than A Caterer

 However, food trucks may not be suitable for large weddings because they lack the capacity to accommodate large numbers of guests.
 When it comes to food, what are your visitors going to rave about?
 Maybe it’s a truck your partner and you used to see all the time back in college?
 It’s even better now!
 You can even collaborate with the food truck owner to develop a customized menu for the night, or even a late-night snack if you so desire.
 Instead of a food truck, consider an ice cream cart or even a mobile bar where your guests may mix their own cocktails.